-Our experiments also show that the classification can be performed very efficiently using even-general BN classifiers.
+Our experiments also show that the classification can be performed very efficiently with BN classifiers.

 Based on these results we believe that an improved type of BN classifiers, such as the ones shown here, should be used more often in real-world data mining and machine learning applications.